President and CEO, Ilitch Holdings, Inc.

 As president and chief executive officer of Ilitch Holdings, Inc., Christopher Ilitch leads the Ilitch companies, spanning some of the world's best-known brands in food, sports and entertainment, and real estate development.
 Together, these businesses employ thousands of people, positively transform communities through entrepreneurship and philanthropy, and create unforgettable moments that bring individuals, families, and fans together.

-In addition to serving as president and CEO of Ilitch Holdings, Chris holds positions at each of the Ilitch companies, including as chairman and CEO of the Detroit Tigers, as governor, president and CEO of the Detroit Red Wings, and as a member of MotorCity Casino Hotel's management committee.
-Highlights and accomplishments at the Ilitch companies since Chris became CEO of Ilitch Holdings in 2004 include:
+In addition to serving as president and CEO of Ilitch Holdings, Christopher holds positions at each of the Ilitch companies, including as chairman and CEO of the Detroit Tigers, as governor, president and CEO of the Detroit Red Wings, and as a member of MotorCity Casino Hotel's management committee.
+Highlights and accomplishments at the Ilitch companies since Christopher became CEO of Ilitch Holdings in 2004 include:

 Ilitch Holdings, Inc.